-Helpful resources for employers facing the challenges associated with the COVID-19 outbreak.
+Helpful resources for employers facing the challenges associated with the COVID-19 pandemic.

 We are here to help

-The last couple of weeks have come with a lot of uncertainty.
+The past months have come with a lot of uncertainty.
 Being a small business leader means you aren’t only concerned about the logistics of caring for your own family, but also your employees and your business.
 Changes are coming rapidly, and we will work to keep you informed of vital details.
 Our team is fully-staffed and is monitoring relevant developments closely.
 Please reach out and let us know how we can help.
 We hope to be a helpful resource to small businesses through this challenging time.